 I had the privilege of taking the Focused Homemaking course in January, and it was truly life changing for me.
 One of the biggest take-aways for me was that I learned that I do have time for homemaking.
 I do have time for meal preparation.
 I do have time to spend with my husband (while not having to feel guilty about neglected housework).
 By completing the assignments during the course, I was able to identify ways to tailor my time to make homemaking my priority for every day, even days I spend working.

 For me, this meant shifting my day to start and end an hour earlier.
 This allowed me to replace an unproductive, exhausted evening hour of sitting on my couch with a productive hour of quiet time, housework, and meal prep in the morning.
-This probably won’t work for everyone – that’s why I would highly recommend that you consider taking the Focused Homemaking course.
+This probably won’t work for everyone – that’s why I would highly recommend that you consider taking the Elements of Christian Homemaking course.
 The course doesn’t offer cut-and-dry lists and answers for you, but encourages you to manage your time in a way that works for you and your home and your family.

 It is important to recognize that you can be a professional schedule-keeper-house-cleaner-chef-extraordinaire…and still feel like a frazzled, unfulfilled homemaker.
 One of the key elements to thriving in your homemaking, whether you are a working wife or a stay-at-home-wife, is having a firm foundation in Jesus Christ and being familiar with what the Bible has to say about how we are to spend our time and why.
 Thankfully, Jennifer goes into depth on this subject as well during the Focused Homemaking course!